Semantic-Aware Logical Reasoning via a Semiotic Framework: Error Analysis

 Our error analysis highlights four key capabilities required for strong logical reasoning: (1) accurate construction of Greimas’ semantic squares, (2) faithful FOL translation, (3) effective planning of reasoning paths, and (4) consistent verification.

-\textbf{Benchmark Semantic Richness Impact.} As shown in Figure~\ref{fig:error_distribution}, the proportion of contrary relations varies widely across benchmarks.
-RepublicQA contains the richest semantic oppositions, with about 73\% of instances involving meaningful contraries (e.g., justice vs. injustice).
-In contrast, FOLIO and ProverQA fall below 50\%, reflecting limited availability of contraries despite their complexity.
-ProntoQA and ProofWriter contain almost none, restricting reasoning largely to contradictory checks.
-Notably, even in RepublicQA, certain propositions cannot yield valid contraries, underscoring that constructing oppositions is inherently difficult due to semantic ambiguity and hidden contextual links.
-Moreover, Figure~\ref{fig:error_accuracy} shows that accuracy on contrary cases is consistently lower than the overall accuracy, highlighting that contrary reasoning is intrinsically harder and more error-prone.
+\textbf{Benchmark Semantic Richness Impact.} As shown in Figure~\ref{fig:error_distribution}, the availability of valid contraries differs substantially across benchmarks.
+RepublicQA exhibits the richest set of meaningful conceptual contrasts, while FOLIO, ProverQA, ProntoQA, and ProofWriter contain far fewer, which limits opportunities for multi-perspective reasoning.
+Even within RepublicQA, not all propositions admit well-defined contraries, since constructing them requires resolving semantic ambiguity, aligning abstract concepts, and recovering context-dependent links that are often implicit.
+Figure~\ref{fig:error_accuracy} further shows that accuracy on contrary cases is consistently lower than overall accuracy, indicating that contrary reasoning remains intrinsically difficult for current models.

 \textbf{FOL Translation Accuracy.} We observe relatively few FOL parsing errors with Qwen2.5-32B, especially on semantically rich datasets.
 However, even small translation mistakes can propagate, producing systematic failures despite correct semantic structuring.